 What happens if my rapid test is positive?

-You should not attend in-person classes or clinics if your rapid test is positive.
-This is not diagnostic testing so you should follow that by getting PCR testing.
+You cannot attend in-person classes or clinics if your rapid test is positive.

 What type of training do I need to take?